oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 #### Sample NodePort Resource

-The following NodePort YAML deploys an external node port of `30999` and internal port `7999` for a DomainUID of `DOMAIN_UID`, a domain name of `DOMAIN_NAME`, and a cluster name of `CLUSTER_NAME`.
+The following NodePort YAML deploys an external node port of `30999` and internal port `7999` for a domain UID of `DOMAIN_UID`, a domain name of `DOMAIN_NAME`, and a cluster name of `CLUSTER_NAME`.
 It assumes that `7999` corresponds to a `T3` protocol port of a channel that's configured on your WebLogic cluster.

 ```
 apiVersion: v1